The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in New York, US

 English

-Marjorie Bunch is a Neurologist in Albany, New York.
+Marjorie Bunch is a Neurologist practicing medicine in Albany, New York.
 Dr. Bunch is rated as an Advanced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-Her top areas of expertise are Seizures, Epilepsy, Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), and Memory Loss.
+She is also highly rated in 20 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Epilepsy, Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), and Memory Loss.

 Advanced in Juvenile Myoclonic Epilepsy